mballard29/scripts/README.md

 The commands I don't like to type out when creating a Github repo from an existing folder on my local machine.
 Skips me a couple steps forward to actually naming and setting permissions for the repo on Github using the CLI.

 ### Udemy Transcripts
-Sometimes it's easier to process information by listening.
-Sometimes it's easier to read, and when reading, being able to annotate with pens/pencils/highlighters is even better.
-Despite the user- and accessibility-friendly options human-proofread captions on Jason Dion's videos on Udemy, the rigidity of the transcript having to be read on a time-synced and -formatted can be slow, annoying, and limit further utility such as annotation.
-This script takes a saved html file, parses the html to output a simple text file of the transcript. <br>
+Made to allow me get Udemy transcrips in an annotatable format.
+Parses HTML to create output text files to be printed or copied/moved to iCloud folder for annotation using iPad.
+(Example files in folders to understand input/output functioning of script.
+I'm trying to respect IP, so they are redacted to only show what is necessary)
 (*note: Udemy is not very developer friendly.
-Makes sense because the content hosted is paid.
-My script is simple and not very powerful, but it does help me in the right direction.
+Makes sense because the content hosted is paid/proprietary.
+The purpose of the script is to increase accessibility friendliness and studying flexibility.
 Specific issues mentioned in comments in script.)